Culture

 Beyonce not only made history as the first black woman to headline Coachella, but she also took the opportunity to make it a cultural moment.

-We usually don’t talk much about celebrities but we couldn’t help but to bask in the moment of Beyonce’s performance at Coachella last night.
-You know it must have been grand if those beyond the bey-hive are talking about it.
+Let’s talk about Beyonce’s performance at Coachella last night.
+You know it must have been grand if non bey-hive are talking about it.

 Beyonce’s performance at Coachella

 Beyoncé made history last night.
-She was the first black woman to headline Coachella, and her performance not only channeled in her inner roots but left a mark that will well be remembered.
+She was the first Black woman to headline Coachella.
+Her performance not only channeled in her inner roots but left a mark that will well be remembered.

 While the performance was meant to entertain the live audience in Indo, Cali., it also thrilled the audience watching afar on live stream.
 Known to be a hipster festival, by the end of the night Beyoncé claimed Coachella as her own with her DJ-ing dubbing it “BeyChella”.